rspeele/TaskBuilder.fs/README.md

 If you're not sure whether you want to use this version of the builder, reading [this MSDN article](https://msdn.microsoft.com/en-us/magazine/jj991977.aspx) may help.

+## Tail calls are not optimized

+In F# it is idiomatic to use [tail recursion](https://en.wikipedia.org/wiki/Tail_call) to implement loops more complex than a simple for or while.

+This works with some computation expressions (like the built-in F# `async` builder), but _not_ with TaskBuilder.fs.
+As far as I know it is not possible to make this work with TPL tasks.
+C# async/await function are not tail-call optimized either, so at least this is consistent.

+TaskBuilder _does_ model tail calls specially, and the `AsyncMethodBuilder` it uses produces a `Task<Task<T>>`, where the inner task is the one in tail position, if any.
+When not tail calling, the inner task is `Task.FromResult(returnValue)`.
+It is just not possible to convert that `Task<Task<T>>` to a `Task<T>` without it using more memory with each iteration.
+If I'm wrong about this I would love an explanation.

+The current implementation uses `Task.Unwrap()`.
+On .NET framework on Windows, this uses O(n) heap memory and may reach an OutOfMemoryException, but does not stack overflow.
+On Mono, it stack overflows when the innermost task completes, running through the chain of callbacks to deliver the result outwards.